 An interesting point is that this package comes with some utilities like data types, procedures for metadata, and functions to generate different shapes.

-For example, you can make use of shapes like circle, polygon, point, and rectangle to effectively mark data on a graph, chart, map, etc. In simple words, you can add data visualization functionality right inside an Oracle APEX app.
+For example, you can make use of shapes like circles, polygons, points, and rectangles to effectively mark data on a graph, chart, map, etc. In simple words, you can add data visualization functionality right inside an Oracle APEX app.

 SQL API for Proximity and Time-Based Contact Tracing